 Twisting Soda Can Experiment

 In this experiment we made a soda can twist by filling it with water and strategically placing holes along the bottom of it to harness the gravitational force.
 The created rotational force surprised and fascinated my kids to no end.
 It’s a great outside experiment for summer and deserves its own post (coming up this week).

 Hands-on Twisting Fun for Kids

 Look at this video of a gymnast performing her vault routine in slow motion.
 Doesn’t she seem to defy all the rules of physics by staying in the air so incredibly long with no apparent force to hold her there?
-The more time in the air means more time to complete somersaults.
+More time in the air means more time to complete somersaults.
 And how does she get more time in the air?
 By jumping down as hard as possible to spring high into the air.

-The kids really enjoyed watching this long video.
-There are many nice slow motion sequences.
+The kids really enjoyed watching this long video. here are many nice slow-motion sequences.

-After watching gymnasts perform, we decided to create a series of twisting challenges by changing different variables to see if we can produce better twisting without any special equipment and (most importantly) without any special training.
+After watching gymnasts perform, we decided to create a series of twisting challenges by changing different variables to see if we can produce better twisting without any special equipment.

 Remember how the upward movement is created by downward push?
 We decided to vary how hard we jump on a pillow to see if it will change how much we can twist.